soilwise-he/SoilWise-documentation/tech/docs/index.md

   - **Dataset:** (Also: Data set) A collection of data ([Wikipedia](https://en.wikipedia.org/wiki/Data_set)).

   - **Knowledge:**  Facts, information, and skills acquired through experience or education; the theoretical or practical understanding of a subject.
-SoilWise mainly considers explicit knowledge -- Information that is easily articulated, codified, stored, and accessed.
+SoilWise mainly considers _explicit knowledge_ -- Information that is easily articulated, codified, stored, and accessed.
 E.g. via books, web sites, or databases.
-It does not include implicit knowledge (information transferable via skills) nor tacit knowledge (gained via personal experiences and individual contexts).
-Explicit knowledge can be further divided into semantic and structural knowledge.
+It does not include _implicit knowledge_ (information transferable via skills) nor _tacit knowledge_ (gained via personal experiences and individual contexts).
+Explicit knowledge can be further divided into semantic and structural knowledge:
     - **Semantic knowledge:** Also known as declarative knowledge, refers to knowledge about facts, meanings, concepts, and relationships.
 It is the understanding of the world around us, conveyed through language.
-Semantic knowledge answers the "What?" question about facts and concepts.
+Semantic knowledge answers the _"What?"_ question about facts and concepts.
     - **Structural knowledge:** Knowledge about the organisation and interrelationships among pieces of information.
 It is about understanding how different pieces of information are interconnected.
-Structural knowledge explains the "How?" and "Why?" regarding the organisation and relationships among facts and concepts.
+Structural knowledge explains the _"How?" and "Why?"_ regarding the organisation and relationships among facts and concepts.
-  - ~~**Knowledge item:**~~ **Ambiguous term.
-Use either (knowledge) metadata record, or knowledge resource.
-Depending on what is referred to.**
-  - **Knowledge resource:** A digital object, such as a document, a web page, or a database, that holds relevant explicit knowledge.
+  - **Knowledge resource:** A digital object, such as a document, a web page, or a database, that holds relevant _explicit knowledge_.

 ## Release notes